akazukin5151/koneko-old/README.md

 ## Features

-* Ask for login details and store it (so you don't have to make the config file yourself)
+* Smaller mini-help to see all available commands (like nano), instead of dumping the entire manual
 * Image view should use lscat.py to render so alternate renderers can be used
 * Image view should preview the next few images in multi-image posts
 * For multi-image posts in image view, enter a number to jump to the post's page